-A. Each state legislature determines how that state’s electors are chosen.
+A. Each state legislature determines how that state’s electors are chosen (although This power is probably subject to some limits.)
 Since about 1860, all state legislatures have delegated the authority to the voters.
 That could be changed, however.
 For example, if the Supreme Court had not stopped the Florida “Bush vs. Gore” recount in 2000, the Florida state legislature could have appointed its own electors.
 Because the Florida legislature was Republican, there really was no uncertainty about how the national election would turn out.
 The widespread belief that the election results were unknown was partly a product of constitutional and political ignorance, partly media spin, and partly political manipulation.

 Q. How is the number of members of the Electoral College calculated?

 A. The Constitution specifies that the District of Columbia gets the same number as the smallest state (now three) and that each state gets as many electors as it has both Senators and Representatives.

 Q Where did the Electoral College number come from?

 A. The District of Columbia received its right to choose electors from the 23th Amendment.
 The “Senator + Representative” formula is a survival of early proposals in the Constitutional Convention that the president be elected by a joint session of both houses of Congress.

 Q. What is the role of the House of Representatives in presidential elections?

 A. If no candidate wins a majority of the electoral vote, the outgoing (lameduck) House chooses the next president from among the top three candidates.
 In doing so, the House votes by state—that is, each state delegation gets one vote, and a majority of states is necessary to elect.
 In 2000 (as now) the House was Republican, both per capita and by state delegation—which was another reason the so-called uncertainty that year was illusory.

 Q. May the Electoral College vote for anyone they wish?